MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/Get-PSReadlineOption.md

 ## DESCRIPTION

-The `Get-PSReadlineOption` cmdlet returns the current state of the settings that can be configured by using the `Set-PSReadlineOption` cmdlet.
-You can use the returned object to change **PSReadline** options.
+The `Get-PSReadLineOption` cmdlet returns the current state of the settings that can be configured by using the `Set-PSReadLineOption` cmdlet.
+You can use the returned object to change **PSReadLine** options.
 This provides a slightly simpler way to set syntax coloring options for multiple kinds of tokens.

 ## EXAMPLES